Yagisan/The-Bustling-Valley/README.md

 To edit a configuration file, **at the main Stardew Valley menu, click on the gear icon**, then find the mod in the list.
 Make your changes then click save and close. **Restart the game**.

-**Polyamory Sweet Bed** adjusts the bed size.
-You want to change the option `"Bed Width" 3,` to adjust for the number of spouses you have.
-For example `"Bed Width" 2,` is suitable for only 1 spouse. `"Bed Width" 7,` is suitable for 6 spouses.

 **Sword & Sorcery** adjusts the player pronouns used in this mod.
 It defaults to He/Him.
 You should change these to suit your farm. **DO NOT Change any other options.**

 **NPC Jasper** has marriage anniversary content if you marry him.
 Adjust the Anniversary Season, and Anniversary Day to match your in-game Anniversary. **DO NOT Change any other options.**